samanthaburton/whose_data/CONTRIBUTING.md

 - [Open a new case](https://github.com/samanthaburton/whose_data/issues/13): take charge, and pick a new company or organization to do some initial research on!
 There are instructions on how to open a new case [here](https://github.com/samanthaburton/whose_data/issues/13).

+- [Contribute to the Jargon Dictionary](https://github.com/samanthaburton/whose_data/issues/28): if you're doing research about personal data, reading Terms of Service and Privay Policies, you're likely to encounter jargon you may not be familiar with -- which could make finding the information _Whose Data?_ is looking for difficult.
+Encountered a term you don't know?
+Add it here!
+Have experience with personal data or privacy & security?
+Share a definition!

 - [Share your questions or ideas!](https://github.com/samanthaburton/whose_data/issues/22) I'd love to hear what you think about the project, and any suggestions you have to make it better.

 ## Other ways you can help